AlePuglisi/ROV-Ricketts-ros2/README.md

 During this project, I want to learn how to set up an underwater world simulation with ROS2 and Gazebo. <br/>
 Gazebo Classic has reached its end of life, and it is time to learn how to use Gazebo sim. <br/>
-Due to some limitations of Gazebo, soon, I want to explore other robotics simulators, like [NVIDIA Omniverse IsaacSim](https://docs.omniverse.nvidia.com/isaacsim/latest/index.html).
+Due to some rendering and world dimension limitations of Gazebo, soon, I want to explore other robotics simulators, like [NVIDIA Omniverse IsaacSim](https://docs.omniverse.nvidia.com/isaacsim/latest/index.html).

 ### Final (long-term) Objective
 Thanks to the huge amount of available models of ROV, Environments, and Creatures gifted by MBARI on [sketchfab](https://sketchfab.com/search?q=mbari&type=models), I want to: